Culture and Ideology will be the Catalyst for the Future

 These cultures are transmitted.
 They are learned and shared throughout the society or group.
 These cultures are shared from parent to child.
 From societal traditions to all members of the society.

 This can cause problems with the domestic culture.
-If another culture directly conflicts with it – many will complain about the other cultural anomaly.
+If another culture directly conflicts with it, many will complain about the other cultural anomaly.
 It can cause discord and distrust of societal neighbors.

 This is why culture can be of such importance.
 It is the traditions, morality, and mindset instilled in the youth of the society.
 It is imperative that they be brought up in a strong, healthy culture to continue having an exceptional (and free) society.

 Ideology is not as abstract of a concept as culture.
-It’s a system of ideals that form the basis of a belief.
+It’s a system of ideals that forms the basis of a belief.
 Like culture, you probably have many ideologies you support.
-From pro-choice, to pro-life, they are all opinions which form from the structure of your ideology.
+From pro-infanticide to pro-life, they are all opinions which form from the structure of your ideology.
 The ideology is the basis of what all your opinions stem from.
 The values and morals you agree with, packaged nicely in a uniform basket of beliefs.

 However, similar to culture, ideology can be hard to change as well.
 It’s hard to move from a hard-line stance on a particular issue, especially if it holds sentimental or personal significance.

 This means culture and ideology go hand-in-hand.
 A strong culture can breed a strong ideology.
 A lacking culture can foster numerous derivatives of an ideology.
+Both are enhanced by a cohesive identity of the nation.

 If you lived in a country that had the best financial system, realistic freedom, no poverty, no death, no war, no diseases; would you ever seek to change it?
 Of course not.
 Your ideology would match the ideology that the culture fostered.